hmcts/ccd-docker/README.md

 ```

 After defining the above client, a role with "ccd-import" label must be defined under this client.
+For use in the automated functional test runs, the following roles are also needed:

+    * casworker
+    * caseworker-autotest1
+    * caseworker-autotest2

-Once the role is defined under the client, you need to edit the client configuration and check the checkbox for the role "ccd-import".
+Once the roles are defined under the client, you need to edit the client configuration and check the checkbox for the role "ccd-import".

 **Any business-related roles like `caseworker`,`caseworker-<jurisdiction>` etc to be used in CCD later must also be defined under the client configuration at this stage.**